-The Democratic Party is governed by committees of citizens who are registered Democrats, from the national level down to state and community-level.
+The Democratic Party is governed by committees of people who are registered Democrats, from the national level down to the state and community level.

 County is the most local level of party governance in New York.

 Every two years, Democrats in each assembly district elect two district leaders: one male, one female:

 These district leaders choose the party chair:

 The district leaders and chair make up the executive committee of the county committee.

 There are 21 assembly districts in Brooklyn, so when all seats are filled, the executive committee has 42 members.